NuSTAR/nuskybgd/nuskybgd_ABC.md

 4. `nuskybgd`
 	* See the [README](README.md) file for how to set up the `nuskybgd` code in your local IDL installation.

-> **NOTE**: We recommend maintaining a record of your work in a separate IDL script file that can be copy and pasted to the IDL command line. `nuskbygd` is interactive enough that we do *not* generally recommend automating the analysis.
+> **NOTE**: We recommend maintaining a record of your work in a separate IDL script file that can be copy and pasted to the IDL command line. `nuskybgd` is interactive enough that we do *not* generally recommend automating the analysis.

 ---